-Your Complete Guide to Successful Employee Recognition Programs
+How to Develop Successful Employee Recognition Programs

 At O.C.
-Tanner we have almost 100 years of experience in crafting employee recognition programs.
+Tanner, we have almost 100 years of experience in crafting employee recognition programs.
 We’ve drawn on that expertise to write this comprehensive guide.
 If you don’t have an employee recognition program, we hope this guide will get you started.
 If you do have one, we hope this guide will help you take your existing program to the next level.

 What are employee recognition programs?